awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/modules/03-configure-desktop.md

 1. Change the the highlighted values in the file to match the example below.

     !!! note
-        We strongly recommend that you do not copy and paste this entire block into the file.
+        Indentation matters in this file.
+Therefore, we advise against copying and pasting this entire block into the file, as this can result in malformed formatting.
 Instead, please edit the value of each highlighted line individually.

     ```yaml hl_lines="4 7 8 15 18 19"
     queue_type: